hjanime/SPADEVizR/README.md

 ```

 ## <a name="loading_other_data"/> XX Importing automatic gating results from other algorithms
-Moreover, SPADEVizR functionnalities can be used from results obtained from any cell clustering algorithms, using the `importX()` function.
-This function return a `Results` object.
-The function takes 2 dataframes in parameters: `cells.count` and `marker.expressions`.
+SPADEVizR functionnalities can be used from results obtained from any cell clustering algorithms, using the `importX()` function.
+This function returns a `Results` object and takes 2 dataframes in parameters: `cells.count` and `marker.expressions`.

-## <a name="loading_other_data"/> 3.2 Importing automatic gating results from other algorithms
-Moreover, SPADEVizR functionalities can be used from results obtained from any cell clustering algorithms, using the `importX()` function.
-This function return a `Results` object.
-The function takes 2 dataframes in parameters: `cells.count` and `marker.expressions`.

- * `cells.count` is a dataframe containing the number of cells for each cluster of each sample. **This dataframe must be formated with cluster names in rownames** as bellow:
+ * `cells.count` is a dataframe containing the number of cells for each cluster of each sample.
+This dataframe must be formated **with cluster names in rownames** as bellow:

 | sample1 | sample2| ...
 |---------|--------|----